Tyrrrz/GitHubActionsTestLogger/Readme.md

 ```

 > **Important**:
-> The logger has a peer dependency on **Microsoft.Testing.Platform**.
+> The extension has a peer dependency on **Microsoft.Testing.Platform** when used in this mode.
 > Your test project should already have a reference to this package, but make sure it is updated to the latest version.

 ### [VSTest](https://github.com/microsoft/vstest)

-Install the package in your test project and specify the logger when running `dotnet test`:
+Install the package in your test project and enable the reporter by adding the `--logger GitHubActions` option when running tests:

 ```yaml
 name: main